ucgmsim/GMSimViz/README.md

 * FFMpeg built with image2/png, h.264 encoder support (standard installation) tested with version 3.3
 * gawk

+For testing:

+* imageio (tested with 2.1.1) or scipy prior to 1.2 with pillow.

 ### Linux
 Install the packages for the above mentioned dependencies.
 Names vary between distribution repositories.
 On Ubuntu or other Debian-based Linux distributions, most of the packages can be installed by the following command.
 If your system default Python is version 3, install the `python3-*` packages instead of `python-*`.
 ```shell